Joeccp/SBA/docs/adminSeatOperation.md

-# Seat Operation for Administrator
+# Seat Operation for Administrator - Seat status override

 Administrator can manually **override** the status of a seat.

-This can be done by entering mode `6`(Buy / Reserve / Empty a seat) after login as **administrator**.
+This can be done by entering mode `6`(Seat status override) after login as **administrator**.

 ## Warning ⚠️